tapjs/tapjs/README.md

 If the function is omitted, then it will be marked as a "todo" or "pending" test.

-The options object is the same as would be passed to any assert.
+The options object is the same as would be passed to any assert, with two additional fields that are only relevant for child tests:

+* `timeout`: The number of ms to allow the test to run.
+* `bail`: Set to `true` to bail out on the first test failure.

 #### t.plan(number)